-The Polish parliament adopted a national greenhouse gas emission trading system (the 'GGETS') on 3 December 2004.
-The emission trading system was scheduled to come into effect from 1 January 2005, covering all aspects of industry in the energy, thermal, petrochemical and paper sectors.
-Pursuant to the GGETS, the affected entities will be required to apply for a greenhouse gas emission permit, which will entitle each emitter to emit a defined amount of such greenhouse gases into the atmosphere.
-The holder of a permit will be entitled to emit gases into the environment up to its assigned limit.
+The Polish parliament adopted a national greenhouse gas emission trading system (the 'GGETS') on 3rd December 2004.
+Currently, GGETS is operating on the basis of the act of 12th June 2015 on greenhouse gas emission allowance trading system.
+The emission allowance trading system refers to covering all aspects of industry in the energy, thermal, petro-chemical and paper sector as well as flight operations.
+Pursuant to the GGETS, the affected entities are required to apply for a greenhouse gas emission permit, which will entitle each emitter to emit a defined amount of such greenhouse gases into the atmosphere.

+The holder of the permit will be entitled to emit gases into the environment up to its assigned limit.
 If such a holder so chooses, they may also sell any unused gas emission allowances on the open market to other gas emitters likely to exceed their assigned allowances.
+A gas emission permit will be issued by either the county chief executive or provincial governor in response to receiving an applicant's motion.
+The Minister of Environment Protection will supervise the trading system, while the National Centre for Emissions Management (KOB-IZE) will function as administrator.